kenhendricks00/kenhendricks00/README.md

 <details>
   <summary><h3>👨‍💻 Kenneth's Coding Journey</h3></summary>
-   I started my coding journey at 11 by watching the YouTuber TinkerNut’s videos on making websites.
-Soon after, I bought physical books on coding and reverse-engineered existing websites as Google released their Material Design language, which inspired me.
-Today, I am attending the Community College of Philadelphia, majoring in Computer Science, with the goal of transferring to Temple University.
-I’m passionate about learning everything I can about programming, Linux, and Unix and creating cool personal projects along the way!
+   I began my coding journey at age 11 after discovering TinkerNut’s YouTube videos on building websites.
+Not long after, I bought physical programming books and started reverse-engineering existing websites, especially as Google’s Material Design language was released and inspired me.
+I graduated from the Community College of Philadelphia with a focus on Computer Science and am currently continuing my studies at La Salle University.
+I’m passionate about continually expanding my knowledge of programming, Linux, and Unix, while building cool personal projects along the way.
 </details>

 ---